yuliadm/mixComp/paper.md

 }
 ```

-For converting the previously simulated samples from 3-component Poisson and normal mixtures yielding the objects of class `rMix` to objects of class `datMix` one should apply the `RtoDat` function:
+First, convert the previously obtained samples yielding the objects of class `rMix` to objects of class `datMix`:

 ``` r
 MLE.pois <- function(dat) mean(dat)